-I work in the Department of Human Behavior, Ecology and Culture and the BirthRites Lise Meitner Research Group at the Max Planck Institute for Evolutionary Anthropology.
-I received my Ph.D. in Political Science from the State University of New York at Stony Brook in May 2021.
+I have an interdisciplinary background in political science, economics, and physics, and was previously affiliated with the Department of Human Behavior, Ecology and Culture and the BirthRites Lise Meitner Research Group at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
+I received my Ph.D. in Political Science from the State University of New York at Stony Brook, USA, in May 2021.

 Feel free to get in touch at yitalu.tw@gmail.com.